AvivYaish/SMTsolver/README.md

 ##### FormulaParser
 - Simplifies formulas: 1.
 Removes doubles Nots: Not (Not ...), 2.
 (And x x) = (Or x x) = x, 3.
 MUCH much more!
 See FormulaParser._simplify_formula for all details
 - Converts to CNF using Tseitin's transform.
-The transform does not create new variables for "not" or for identical subformulas.
+The transform does not create new variables for "not" or for identical or symmetrical subformulas.
 - Preprocesses CNF clauses to remove redundant literals, trivial clauses, and multiple identical clauses.

 ##### SATSolver
-Uses:
 - Unit propagation.
 - Case splitting, with non-chronological backtracking.
 - The VSIDS heuristic.